qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/About.md

 + #### Recital lectures about ML platforms
-  - We will have recital sessions from instructor, or TA or  invited speakers to teach students about deep learning platforms or libraries.
+  - We plan to offer extra sessions on deep learning platforms or libraries.
 Specific dates will be communicated via our Canvas maillist.
-So far we plan to have recital topics like:
+So far we plan to have extra topics like:
     - Machine Learning in the cloud: AWS invited speaker
     - RL Gym – invited speaker
     - Adversarial ML – invited speaker